tylerjereddy/pytest-regex/README.md

 This does what we want, and is probably more concise than the `-k` alternative.
 In fact, I'm not entirely sure how one would do this with `-k` in its current form.

+## How it Works

+`pytest-regex` simply passes the Python regular expression through to the list of node ids, where a node id is structured as follows:

+`path/to/test_module.py::TestClass::test_name[parameter_value]`

+If the regex matches the node id, the test is retained and executed.